lMysticl/RomanConverter/README.md

 # Roman Numeral Converter

-Hey there!
-This is a simple and blazing-fast converter that transforms numbers to Roman numerals and back.
-It works instantly and supports numbers up to 10,000!
+A sleek and elegant converter that transforms numbers to Roman numerals and back.
+It works instantly and supports the standard Roman numeral range (1-3999).

 ## Features